How you will be taught next year

 Sport is an important part of University life and our external sports facilities and sports centres are now open again, operating within public health guidelines, and with additional cleaning in place.
 You can find out more at our Sports Services FAQs page.
 Our popular online programs and classes will continue to be available for sports members.

-Our libraries are open from Monday 17 August, offering a reserve and collect service.
+Our libraries are open, offering a reserve and collect service.
 Initial opening hours will be 10am to 4pm, Monday to Friday and library capacity and study spaces will be reduced in each library and will be monitored by library staff.

 Our popular online programs and classes will continue to be available for sports members.